Dorise Nielsen: Political career

 She joined the Co-operative Commonwealth Federation (CCF) in 1934 and was a CCF campaign manager during the 1938 provincial election.
 By 1937, she joined the Communist Party of Canada but did not disclose her membership until 1943 remaining a member of the CCF until her riding association was dissolved because of its support of a popular front campaign with the Communists.

 She won a seat in the 1940 federal election representing the Saskatchewan riding of North Battleford on the "United Progressives" label.
 She beat the Liberal candidate in a two-way race.
 Canada banned the Communist Party in June 1940 due to the party's opposition to the war.

 She was the first member of the Communist Party of Canada to be elected to the House of Commons of Canada, serving during World War II.
-She was the third woman elected to Canadian Parliament and the first to still be raising young children while holding political office.
+She was the third woman to serve in the House of Commons and the first to still be raising young children while holding political office.
 Nielsen, through indirect contact with Montreal-based Communist leaders who had escaped imprisonment, was a spokesperson for the Communist Party through speeches she made in the House of Commons.

 When the Labor-Progressive Party was officially formed in 1943 as a legal front for the still banned Communist Party, Nielsen declared her affiliation with the party and was elected to its national executive committee.
 She ran for re-election in the 1945 election for the Labor-Progressive Party (the name the Communist Party would use until 1959), but came in third behind the Cooperative Commonwealth Federation and Liberal candidates with 13% of the vote.